-Each claim is assessed on a case-by-basis by a medical assessor.
+Each claim is assessed on a case-by-case basis by a medical assessor.
 The way your claim will be assessed depends on the information you tell us on your claim form, so it’s important you explain exactly what happened after the vaccine was administered.

 What happens when we receive your claim